CLI Reference for ETLs

 transformer-md5

-With before(context) and after(context) function with streaming (CHUNK_SIZE > 0):
+With before(context) and after(context) functions using streaming (CHUNK_SIZE > 0):

 $ cat code.py